 The BCAK's academic standards originate from and are primarily based on the CCUPEKA Accreditation Standards for Kinesiology Undergraduate Degree Programs in Canada.
-Additional details on the content of core courses can be obtained by reviewing the content of the Core Course Qualifying Examinations document.
+Additional details on the content requirements of the core courses can be obtained by reviewing the Core Course Qualifying Examinations document.

 You must be of 'good moral character' to hold membership in the BCAK.
 Good moral character describes the presence (or lack thereof) of certain behaviours.
 These behaviours relate to public trust, safety, access to personal information and working with, or treating, vulnerable persons.

-Practicing membership applicants are required to undergo a criminal records review to verify the lack of certain types of criminal convictions related to working with vulnerable adults or children.
+Practicing and Non-Practicing membership applicants are required to undergo a criminal records review to verify the presence or lack of certain types of criminal convictions related to working with vulnerable adults or children.
 The review must to be completed through the BC Ministry of Public Safety & Solicitor General's Criminal Records Review Program (CRRP) website.
-You may also share the results from a previous records review (criminal record check) or "eCRC" completed through the Ministry (valid for eCRCs completed within the past 5 years).
+You may share the results from a previous records review or "eCRC" completed through the Ministry (valid for eCRCs completed within the past 5 years).

 CRCs completed through local police or RCMP will only be accepted if you do not qualify for a review through the Ministry of Public Safety & Solicitor General or are applying from outside of Canada.
 Criminal records checks provided by mybackcheck.com or through the Commissionaires are not accepted.
 You will be required to pay any fees required to complete this process (base fee is currently $28.00) when you request your eCRC.
 If you do not qualify for the Electronic Identity Verification (EIV) you will be required to submit manually by mail, email or fax.